Melvin2306/alert-monitoring/docs/NETWORK.md

 1. **Database Isolation**: The PostgreSQL database is only accessible by the main application.

-2. **No Direct Service Exposure**: None of the internal services are directly exposed to the internet.
+2. **Limited Direct Service Exposure**: Only nginx and main-app are directly connected to the public network, minimizing the attack surface.

-3. **Controlled Internet Access**: Only Tor proxy can access the internet directly (apart from nginx for inbound connections).
+3. **Controlled Internet Access**: Only Tor proxy can access the internet directly (apart from nginx and main-app for inbound connections).

 4. **Principle of Least Privilege**: Each service has access only to the networks it needs to function.